DeustoDatacom/BDAP/dataviz.md

 ::: notes

-Understanding how a particular chart was an effective piece of evidence or motivation is key to developing more effective data visualization.
+Understanding how a particular chart was an effective piece of evidence or motivation is key to developing more effective data visualisation.

 :::

 ### <span class="pretitle">2.
-Data visualization as a tool for communication</span> What charts do {data-transition="fade"}
+Data visualisation as a tool for communication</span> What charts do {data-transition="fade"}

 **Cause visual literacy**

->All data visualization was, at some point, complex data visualization, until an audience grew comfortable and literate enough to read it.
+>All data visualisation was, at some point, complex data visualisation, until an audience grew comfortable and literate enough to read it.

 <span class="source">(Meeks 2018)</span>